onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

-The **SITE C-CDA R2.1 Validator Release for June 2019**, based on MDHT consol2 3.0.9.20180622 contains the following fixes:
+The **SITE C-CDA R2.1 Validator Release for July 2019**, based on MDHT consol2 3.0.9.20180622 contains the following fixes:
-- In response to the ETT GG post, "Validator broke", the C-CDA Validator now indirectly supports UTF files encoded with a BOM by removing the BOM before processing.
-- In response to the ETT GG post, "Configure Validator to Exclude Warnings & Info", the C-CDA Validator API and static UI in local instantiations now support limiting MDHT Conformance and Vocabulary Validation results via their severity (Content limiting is coming soon).
-This has the potential to offer significant performance gains for users only interested in specific types of results, expecially on larger or issue-prone files.
-To use the feature, either use the static UI, or, send body form-data key:severityLevel and value:ERROR, WARNING, or INFO.
-Please note that selecting INFO will return all results, WARNING will return warnings and errors, and ERROR will return errors only.
+* Add severityLevel support to the C-CDA Validator UI
+  * Adds the ability to select a severity level limitation for results returned.
+The user can now select the desired severity or severities.
+Selecting "Errors, Warnings, and Info" processes all available result types and is the default setting.
+The remaining selections limit the results as stated and should subsequently offer faster results".
+* Support severityLevel limiting on the content validator in addition to prior support for the code validator and reference validator via the 'severityLevel' flagin a POST call.

 **Known Issues in the release that impact users:**
 *   None